rutviz/ShareMe/README.md

 # ShareMe
 With help of Firebase database.
-An website usong javascript that loads the data form firebase realtime database and store them in the database when new user post new data.
+An website using javascript that loads the data form firebase realtime database and store them in the database when new user post new data.